pr0xy-8L4d3/keylogiq/README.md

 # keylogiq

-This is persistent windows 10 keylogger, which is sending results over email every each X minutes.
+This is persistent windows 10 and 11 keylogger, which is sending results over email every each X minutes.

 ### *** Disclaimer.
 This tool was made only for educational purposes.
 Hacking people or computer systems without written permission is strictly prohibited.
 You are using this tool on your own risk ***